alfajango/alfajango.github.com/_posts/2012-01-09-dynatable.md

     sortTypes: {},
     records: null
   },
-  // Built-in filter functions,
+  // Built-in writer functions,
   // can be overwritten, any additional functions
-  // provided in filters will be merged with
+  // provided in writers will be merged with
   // this default object.
-  filters: {
+  writers: {
-    _rowFilter: defaultRowFilter,
+    _rowWriter: defaultRowWriter,
-    _cellFilter: defaultCellFilter,
+    _cellWriter: defaultCellWriter,
-    _attributeFilter: defaultAttributeFilter
+    _attributeWriter: defaultAttributeWriter
   },
-  // Built-in unfilter functions,
+  // Built-in reader functions,
   // can be overwritten, any additional functions
-  // provided in unfilters will be merged with
+  // provided in readers will be merged with
   // this default object.
-  unfilters: {
+  readers: {
-    _rowUnfilter: null,
+    _rowReader: null,
-    _attributeUnfilter: defaultAttributeUnfilter
+    _attributeReader: defaultAttributeReader
   },
   params: {
     dynatable: 'dynatable',